Sleep Apnea Mouth Guard

 Millions of individuals suffer with Obstructive Sleep Apnea (OSA).
 The Gale Encyclopedia of Medicine defines OSA as: “A potentially life-threatening condition characterized by episodes of breathing cessation during sleep alternating with snoring or disordered breathing.”
 The conventional treatments involve the use of CPAP machines.
 But nearly 50 percent of OSA sufferers either cannot tolerate, or will not use, a face mask while sleeping.
 Dr. Perkins can provide alternative treatment methods to CPAP machines.

 The good news is that advancements in today’s dental technology have developed individualized oral appliance therapy programs for patients that do not involve the use of a machine.
-The use of dental sleep medicine devices enables patients to sleep comfortably by reducing or eliminating the amount of OSA episodes or snoring.
-Dental appliances are effective alternatives to a CPAP machine.
-They do not require any machine connection, they do not restrict a person’s sleeping position, and they are durable, easy to use, easy to clean, convenient for travel, and can be used anywhere.
+The use of dental appliances for sleep apnea can allow patients to sleep comfortably by reducing or eliminating the amount of OSA episodes or snoring.

 If you have mild sleep apnea, dental appliances can be an effective alternative to a CPAP machine.
 Here are just a few of the benefits of using a sleep apnea mouth guard:

 - No machine connection or tubes

 People who suffer with mild to moderate obstructive sleep apnea or snoring can benefit from the use of a Herbst dental sleep appliance, which fits over the upper and lower teeth while sleeping to reposition the jaw.

 Ideal for people with mild-moderate sleep apnea, the main goal of Dorsal dental appliances is to keep the lower jaw from dropping during sleep, by keeping the airways open and allowing for easy breathing without snoring.